difference between functional and non functional test

 In summary, functional and non-functional testing are two crucial types of software testing, which are essential for ensuring the quality and effectiveness of software applications.
 Functional testing verifies whether the software works as intended, while non-functional testing verifies the software’s non-functional attributes such as performance, security, and usability.
 Therefore, both these types of testing are equally important and should be performed throughout the software development life cycle to ensure the software’s success and performance.

-See also difference between fertilization and pollination
+See also difference between this and these

 Table difference between functional and non functional test